brues-code/RCLootCouncil-Cata/README.md

-# RCLootCouncil 2.0.3 for 3.3.5
+# RCLootCouncil 2.0.3 for 4.3.4

 This is RCLootCouncil 2.0.3 (legion version) backported to work with 3.3.5a then updated to work with 4.3.4.
-Supports t7 / 8 / 9 / 10 tier tokens as well.
+Supports t11-13 tier tokens as well.

-Programmed with Apollo 3 in mind.

-# Additional Features
-## Integrated with [RaidAssist Backport](https://github.com/ajseward/RaidAssist_WotLK/) to display if an item is on your bislist or not when rolling.
-Works fine without it.

 highlights items that are on your RaidAssist bis list if you don't already have them.